Cook smarter

 Fermentation rate roughly doubles with every 15°F (8°C) increase in temperature.
 This is why cold fermentation in the refrigerator (38-40°F / 3-4°C) slows the process to 12-72 hours, while room temperature fermentation (75°F / 24°C) takes 1-4 hours.

-Cold fermentation doesn't just slow things down — it changes the flavor.
+Cold fermentation doesn't just slow things down: it changes the flavor.
 LAB remain active at cold temperatures while yeast slows dramatically, producing more lactic and acetic acids relative to CO₂.
 This is why cold-fermented pizza dough and overnight bread have more complex, tangy flavors.
+After testing dozens of pizza doughs side by side, I can tell you the difference between a same-day dough and a 48-hour cold ferment is night and day.
+The cold-fermented version has a slightly sour depth and a crispier crust that same-day dough can't match.
 The pizza dough calculator lets you adjust fermentation time and see how yeast amounts change accordingly.

 Pre-ferments

 A poolish or biga is a pre-fermented mixture of flour, water, and a small amount of yeast that ferments for 8-16 hours before being added to the final dough.
-Pre-ferments develop flavor, strengthen gluten, and improve shelf life — all by giving fermentation more time to work.
-See our poolish vs biga guide for a detailed comparison of these two pre-ferments.
+Pre-ferments develop flavor, strengthen gluten, and improve shelf life, all by giving fermentation more time to work.
+See our poolish vs biga guide for a detailed comparison.

 How to control fermentation